Learning State Representations via Retracing in Reinforcement Learning: Method

 \subsection{Learning via Retracing}

-We always assume the usage of an approximate dynamics model, regardless of the overall RL agent being model-free or model-based (the dynamics model would only be used for representation learning under the model-free setting, hence it is possible to have separate dynamics model for forward and ``reversed" transitions).
-Given a set observations, $\mathbf{O} = \{O_{1}, \dots, O_{T}\}$, a dynamics model, $\mathcal{T}: \mathcal{S}\times\mathcal{A}\times\mathcal{S}\rightarrow [0, 1]$, the classical methods of self-supervised learning of representations involve learning an encoder ($\mathcal{E}_{\phi})$ and a decoder ($\mathcal{D}_{\theta}$), trained via minimising the predictive reconstruction.
+We always assume the usage of an approximate dynamics model, regardless of the overall RL agent being model-free or model-based (the dynamics model would only be used for representation learning under the model-free setting, hence it is possible to have separate dynamics models for forward and ``reversed" transitions).
+Given a set of observations, $\mathbf{O} = \{O_{1}, \dots, O_{T}\}$, a dynamics model, $\mathcal{M}: \mathcal{S}\times\mathcal{A}\times\mathcal{S}\rightarrow [0, 1]$, most existing methods of self-supervised representation learning involve learning an encoder ($\mathcal{E}_{\phi})$ and a decoder ($\mathcal{D}_{\theta}$), trained via minimising the predictive reconstruction.

 where $d$ is some metric of the observable space (e.g., the $L2$ distance).
-The function $f(e; \mathcal{T})$ is some function specifying the schedule for predictions, e.g., $f(e_{t}, \mathcal{T}) = T(e_{t}) = \hat{e}_{t+1}$ corresponds to learning the representations based on one-step predictive reconstruction.
+The function $f(e; \mathcal{M}, a)$ is some function specifying the schedule for predictions, e.g., $f(e_{t}, \mathcal{M}, a_{t}) = \mathcal{M}(e_{t}, a_{t}) = \hat{e}_{t+1}$ corresponds to learning the representations based on one-step predictive reconstruction.

 Existing methods explore predictive supervision in a temporally forward direction, however, we argue that the ``reversed" transitions can also contain useful signals for learning.
 Consider a transition tuple, $(s, a, s')$, we define the ``reversed" transitions being the tuple $(s', a', s)$, where $a'$ is the ``reversed" action.
 In situations where the same set of rules apply to forward and backward transitions, the reversed transition given $a'$ could contribute to representation learning via Eq.~\ref{eq: replearn} as an additional training sample (utilising a potentially different loss function from the forward supervision, see Figure~\ref{fig: one-step}).

-Hence by utilising the additional reversed transition for representation learning, we improve the sample efficiency of learning without any additional interactions with the environment.
-As mentioned earlier, in situations where perfect reversibility is not preserved across all transitions, such ``irreversible" transitions could negatively impact the overall learning.
+Hence by utilising the additional reversed transition for representation learning, we improve the sample efficiency of learning without additional interaction with the environment.
+As mentioned previously, in situations where perfect reversibility is not preserved across all transitions, such ``irreversible" transitions could negatively impact the overall learning.
 Correct identification of such states is hence essential for the successful implementation of ``learning via retracing".
 To this end, we propose a novel adaptive truncation scheme in Section~\ref{sec: truncation}.